 About Duquesne Athletic Training

 Our program is designed to prepare students to practice as certified athletic trainers, which involves providing health care to physically active individuals.
-We offer a program that has a very strong basic science foundation that aids in preparing our students for every changing health care market.
+We offer a program that has a very strong basic science foundation that aids in preparing our students for the ever changing health care market.